 After this idea is put into practice, Canadian Tire has received loads of positive feedback for minimizing their queuing and waiting time.
-Also, picking up orders themselves in these pickup points appears to be a safer option in the context of covid 19 pandemics.
+Also, picking up orders themselves in these pickup points appears to be a safer option in the context of the COVID-19 pandemic.

 David’s Tea is a big name in the field of retailing specialty tea and tea accessories in Canada.
 This retailer has expanded its business with over 200 stores across Canada and the US and a large number of loyal customers.
 The key factor of David’s Tea’s omnichannel business is their rewards program named Frequent Steeper.

 To illustrate, every customer when making a purchase in any of their physical or online stores will receive equal points.
 A cross-channel strategy is developed to make sure all of their Canadian customers’ information will be recorded and stored in their database.
 Then, loads of different promotions are offered and informed to their customers via email, which is a powerful tool to drive them back to their stores.